maudis73/rhsi-migration-demo/README.md

 [ocp-providers]: https://skupper.io/start/openshift.html

-## Step 1: Start backend and frontend on the VM
+## Step 1: Start the backend and the frontend on the local system

 For this example, we are initially running both the backend and the frontend as a local system process.
-Run the following command in sepatate tabb.
+Run the following commands in sepatate tabs.

 _**Console for rhsi-demo:**_